ISUgenomics/geospatialworkbook/Workshops/R_Setup.md

 ![RStudio Quad Chart](images/RStudio_quad.png)

 When you first open RStudio, you'll notice several panes.
-Note: To see the Code Editor, you may need to go to Rstudio's  `File/New File/R Script`.
+Note: To see the Code Editor, you may need to create go to Rstudio's  `File/New File/R Script`.

 1. **Code Editor** - The top left pane is where you will be editing an R or R markdown script.
-You can run commands line by line by placing cursor on a line and hitting `Ctrl+Enter` or `Cmd+Return`.
-Usually scripts are designed (and debugged) in RStudio but then run form the command line when you are processing multiple files.
+You can run commands line by line by placing the cursor on a line and hitting `Ctrl+Enter` or `Cmd+Return`.
+Usually scripts are designed (and debugged) in RStudio but then run from the command line when you are processing multiple files.
 2. **R Console** - R code is run in the bottom left pane.
 This will display any messages, warnings and error messages.
 This is useful for copying and pasting the error/warning into a search engine to debug a pipeline.
 3. **Data and Variables** - This top right pane lists any loaded datasets and functions.
 If you double-click on `data | 10 obs. of 2 variables`, an excel-like view of the data is shown.
-Check the this pane to make sure data is loaded and processed correctly.
-If items have 0 obs, then the dataset has been completely filtered out.
+Check this pane to make sure data is loaded and processed correctly.
+If items have `0 obs` (0 observations or rows), then the dataset has been completely filtered out.
 4. **Graphics View** - Any plots will show up on the bottom right corner in the Plots pane.

 Together these panes allow you to interactively design an R pipeline.